 Emergency Essentials Every Family Should Have

-When you’re unprepared for a disaster that strikes unexpectedly, your family’s basic needs, along with their well-being, can be in jeopardy.
-What if all the grocery stores are closed in your area, or your local emergency shelter turns you away because of full capacity?
+When you’re unprepared for a disaster that strikes unexpectedly, your family’s basic needs and well-being can be in jeopardy.
+What if all the grocery stores are closed in your area, or your local emergency shelter turns you away because of total capacity?
 What will you do then?

-That’s why it’s so critical that you gather certain supplies, food, and water so that your bad situation doesn’t go from bad to worse.
-For those of you who have a family, that means thinking about stockpiling larger quantities and having the right supplies that a certain individual in your family may require.
+That’s why it’s so critical that you gather certain supplies, food, and water as part of your family’s emergency preparedness plan so that your challenging situation doesn’t go from bad to worse.
+For those of you who have a family, that means thinking about stockpiling larger quantities and having the supplies that a particular family member may require.
 These are emergency essentials that every family should have.
+Hand Warmers

 Emergency Essentials Every Family Should Have